fadden/nulib2/library/2img-type-note.md

 Files of this type and auxtype contain data in Universal Disk Image format.
 This file format, a recent standard developed by cooperation among Apple II emulator authors, is used to represent an entire Apple II-compatible disk in a data file.
 It's an extremely easy-to-use and flexible format that's compatible with most currently-supported Apple II emulation products.

-Univeral Disk Image files (also known as '2IMG' or '2MG', from the Macintosh® creator code and filename extensions typically used for these files) consist of four chunks: the header, the data chunk, the comment, and the creator-specific data chunk.
+Univeral Disk Image files (also known as '2IMG' or '2MG', from the Macintosh creator code and filename extensions typically used for these files) consist of four chunks: the header, the data chunk, the comment, and the creator-specific data chunk.

 ### The Universal Disk Image header ###